Skip to main content

 Yes.
 Aquaphor and other emollients can be good for psoriasis because they can help moisturize and repair your skin.
 When combined with medicated treatments, emollients can also help keep your skin clear and prevent a psoriasis relapse.

-If you have psoriasis, avoid lotions containing ingredients that could irritate or worsen the condition.
+If you have psoriasis, avoid lotions that have ingredients that could irritate or worsen the condition.
 This includes ingredients like:

 The best soaps for psoriasis are mild and fragrance-free, like Dove, Neutrogena, and natural soaps.
 Avoid deodorant soaps and those with harsh ingredients, like benzoyl peroxide.